Deleted File Not in Recycle Bin | Try These Methods

 select-a-partition-to-scan

-Step 2.
-It automatically scans the chosen drive with Quick Scan & Deep Scan to search for deleted and missing files.
+Step 3.
+It automatically scans the chosen drive with Quick Scan to search for deleted or missing files.
+During scanning, you can click the Stop or Pause button if you select the wrong disk or something goes wrong.

 scan-lost-data